Out of the Past: Plot

-Jeff sneaks into Meta's apartment and overhears Kathie arranging for the discovery of Eels's body.
-When the hidden body is not found, she believes Eels has escaped.
-Jeff confronts her, and Kathie reveals that she gave Whit a signed affidavit swearing that Jeff had killed Fisher.
-She says they can start all over again.
-They kiss, and he leaves.
-Stefanos arrives and confirms to Kathie that he killed Eels.
-Jeff consigns the tax papers to a delivery service, but Whit's thugs capture him.
-He offers the incriminating records in exchange for the affidavit, without implicating Kathie.
-When Kathie and Meta arrive at Eels' apartment to retrieve the affidavit, the police are already there.
-The women instead phone Whit.
+Jeff sneaks into Meta's apartment and overhears Kathie arranging for the discovery of Eels's body; she is surprised to learn it can't be found.
+Jeff confronts Kathie, who claims she signed an affidavit for Whit swearing that Jeff killed Fisher.
+She suggests rekindling their romance and he leaves.
+Stefanos arrives, assuring Kathie that he killed Eels.
+Jeff retrieves the tax records as collateral for getting the affidavit.
+Kathie and Meta are unable to retrieve the affidavit from Eels' office as the police are already there.
+Whit's thugs capture Jeff but discovers he no longer has the records, as Jeff had already mailed them to himself.